Whimsy Stick

 Never letting the dog catch the lure

 Owners think keeping the lure away is what makes a good session.
-It’s not — it’s what makes a frustrated session.
+It’s not.
 The predatory sequence has a completion phase: catch, grip, shake, possess.
 If that phase never happens, the drive system activates but never resolves.
 The dog ends the session more aroused than when they started and shows it immediately after.
+This is why some dogs are hyper after exercise instead of calm.

 Fix →